Mauricio Martins, MD PhD

 Research Interests

 My broad research topic is the investigation of the mechanisms, evolution, and social functions of hierarchical cognition.
-During most of my career, I worked as a cognitive scientist and studied the cognitive and neural mechanisms underlying the representation of hierarchical structures.
-Since 2019, I have also been working as a Historical Psychologist, using computational social science tools to assess the relationship between psychological change, socioeconomic trends, and political events.
+From 2010-2019, I worked as a cognitive scientist and studied the cognitive and neural mechanisms underlying the representation of hierarchical structures.
+Since 2019, I have focused on Historical Psychology, using computational social science tools to assess the relationship between psychological change, socioeconomic trends, and political events.

 Priorities